7 Best 45 ACP Pistols

 What I mean is that FN includes suppressor height sights that allow for clean co-witnessing through the optic.
 This can be valuable when your optic breaks or the battery dies, and you need to revert to iron sights.
 Speaking of, the FNX 45 Tactical does come with two plates to fit a variety of optics, including options from Holosun and Trijicon.

-The gun is fairly soft shooting and easy to handle and delivers in the accuracy department.
+I did accuracy testing on this gun, and it performed admirably.
+It’s fairly soft shooting, easy to handle, and delivers excellent accuracy.
 While the single action is quite crisp, the double action leaves something to be desired.
 It’s not terrible, but I’ve handled and experienced better options.

 FNX 45 Tactical Pros and Cons